| Sunny

 animals finish their natural lifespans, leaving behind

-we observe the natural balance of life in its perfection.
+Fields, we observe the natural balance of life in its

 The fall

-and usually peak near mid-October.
-The park closes for
+exceptional, and usually peak near mid-October.
+The park

-the season at 5pm on October 31, and will re-open April
+closes for the season at 5pm on October 31, and will

 |